lukaabra/SubCrawl/README.md

 The application enables the user to scan a designated directory for movies. :tv:
 The application can recognize what file is a movie and can recognize which movie has subtitles. :movie_camera:
-After the scanning part is completed, the user can choose which individual movies for which to download the subtitles in the selected language, or can simply select all the movies. :japan:
+After the scanning part is completed, the user can choose individual movies for which to download the subtitles in the selected language, or can simply select all the movies. :japan:
-There is also an option to select from which source to download the subtitles if they are available.

 ### Why?